 Guidelines and Rules of the Road for the Trucking Industry

-Drivers and the companies they work for have specific regulations they must follow that cover everything from the number of hours a driver can log during a particular time to driver behavior and training.
+Drivers and the companies they work for have specific regulations that cover everything from the number of hours a driver can log during a particular time to driver behavior and training.
 As stated, these guidelines are set by the Federal Motor Carrier Safety Administration (FMCSA).
 They must be followed and in part include:

 - Complying with all local traffic laws